-The Everest was officially announced in September 2019 and is expected to be released in spring of 2020.
+The Everest was officially announced in September 2019 and is expected to be released in 2020.

 Though all Converge outdoor routers have the same external plastic shell, under the hood they are all different.